 We were down in rural Gloucestershire to walk a section of the famous Severn Way so we decided to give the boots their first test there, and did something that you should never do.
 We wore them straight out of the box.
 Heading out in slight trepidation, fearing blisters and hot spots because we hadn’t worn the boots in, we walked over fields, hills, roads and even sand.
 The result?
 Not a single sore spot between us!

 Hubbie was raving about his boots almost instantly, apparently able to tell that they were perfect after just 100 metres.
 I preferred to reserve judgement until later.
 To get onto the Severn Way we walked along muddy farm tracks and through orchards and fields, before finally reaching the famous river.
-There’s really nothing better than being out under the open sky enjoying a good old country ramble.
+There’s really nothing better than being in the outdoors, enjoying a good old country ramble.
 Although it was soft underfoot thanks to recent rain, we felt no risk of slipping in the mud, and confidently glided across the multitude of puddles.

 Well Hubbie did.
 I skirted around them where possible as I’m the kinda girl who doesn’t like getting her boots muddy, even though that’s what they’ve been designed for!